kurbezz/stonescript-language-server/README.md

 A Language Server Protocol (LSP) implementation for the StoneScript programming language, providing intelligent code editing features for StoneScript, the scripting language used in Stone Story RPG.

+**Now powered by a pure Rust nom-based parser** - no external C dependencies or build scripts required!

 ## Features

 - **Syntax Highlighting** - Semantic tokens for enhanced code coloring